Drivers Aren’t Shy About This 2023 Ford Maverick Complaint

-Drivers know what they want regarding the Ford Maverick, but they can’t have it yet.
+Drivers know what they want regarding the Ford Maverick, and that’s to pair the Maverick Hybrid with all-wheel drive.
+But they can’t have it yet.
 Also, people aren’t exactly beating around the bush.
-Ford doesn’t have to ask, and people still share what the 2023 Ford Maverick is missing.
+They’ve made this known.
+Ford doesn’t have to ask, and people still share what the 2023 Ford Maverick Hybrid is missing.

 TorqueNews decided to poll members of the Ford Maverick Club, which includes truck fans and owners, to see what is missing.
 The poll asked if you could change one thing about the Maverick, what would it be, and hundreds of people responded.

 The most popular response involved making the Maverick Hybrid available with AWD.
 It’s the most popular demand.
 Combining the hybrid setup with AWD would provide drivers with the ability to save fuel while traversing inclement weather situations and the wild.

 It could also help the Ford Maverick Hybrid tow more.
 The 2023 Maverick Hybrid can tow up to 2,000 lbs, but the gas-powered Maverick can tow up to 4,000 lbs.
 Both models can carry a payload of up to 1,500 lbs, though.

 But keep in mind that adding AWD to the Hybrid Maverick would make it heavier and could hurt its fuel economy.
 It currently gets an EPA-estimated 42 mpg in the city and up to 33 mpg on the highway.